Flashback (1992 video game): Legacy

 A 2013 remake was released after being announced with a reveal trailer on 11 April 2013.

 A sequel titled Fade to Black was produced by Delphine Software International in 1995 for the PC and PlayStation as a 3D game.
 A third game in the series, Flashback Legend, was in development by both Delphine Software International and Adeline Software International for a planned release in 2003, but was cancelled when the company went bankrupt and ceased operations at the end of 2002.

 In early 2013, a game titled Flashback Origins was rumored to be in development, with the French website Gameblog stating that €300,000 of government funding had been granted to Cuisset's VectorCell in 2011.

 In May 2021, Flashback 2 was announced for personal computers and multiple consoles.
 The game was developed by Microids, who did not specify how the game would be connected, if at all, to Fade to Black.
 The game was released on 16 November 2023 for the PlayStation 5, Windows, and Xbox Series X/S, with previous generation consoles receiving a release in early 2024.
-Flashback 2 is a prequel set eight years before the original.
+Flashback 2 begins in the middle of Conrad's adventure in the original Flashback, before the plot diverges from that of the original game.